British Values Week

 on which the law is made and applied in England

 The curriculum is a tool which enables us to look at natural features of the British landscape, famous British people and aspects of British life both past and present.
 We make sure that within the curriculum there are opportunities to learn about key historical events or people who changed or influenced laws.
-Examples of this are the Victorians and Guy Fawkes.

 As well as this, we cover the 5 areas of British Values.